Havertz gives Chelsea moment of joy after turbulent week

 Associated Press

-LONDON (AP) — A week of unprecedented turmoil for Chelsea ended with a moment of joy.
+LONDON (AP) — After a week of unprecedented turmoil for Chelsea, Kai Havertz gave the club’s fans and staff a reason to forget about their worries for a moment.

 Havertz used an exquisite first touch to control a cross into the box and then slotted a calm finish into the net to set off wild celebrations among the capacity crowd at Stamford Bridge.